Team and Organisation

 For the last ten years, Sietske de Haan has been the managing director of a youth theater company, a theater producer based in Amsterdam and a theater production house.
 Sietske looks after the finances and the organization of Rutu and supports Ellen-Rose and Astrid in fundraising, marketing and PR activities.

 Carmen Stella worked for 25 years as senior human resource management advisor.
 She currently provides language and empowerment training for expats in Amsterdam and is an independent organization management coach.
-Carmen is responsible for fundraising and donor relations.

 Paul Wolvekamp (Chair)